We are committed to providing the best possible education for every pupil, of all abilities.

 Tracking Progress of Children with Special Educational Needs

-So that we can meet all children’s learning needs appropriately, we hold Pupil Progress Meetings every term where Head Teacher, Deputy Head Teacher, SENCO and class teachers meet to discuss the progress of children.
+So that we can meet all children’s learning needs appropriately, we hold Pupil Progress Meetings bi-termly where members of the Senior Leadership Team meet with the SENCO and class teachers to discuss the progress of children.
 From these meetings we plan for children to receive specific interventions that will support them with their learning.

 At Rolvenden Primary School, we run a range of interventions, here are a few:

-- Small group phonics work to boost reading and writing using the positive and motivational Read Write Inc. programme;
+- Small group phonics work to boost reading and writing.

 - Maths booster sessions, usually delivered in small groups or 1:1;